Keith Fitz-Gerald: The Perils of Underestimating Complexity & Mispricing Risk

 Chris Martenson: And/or maybe – who knows what overshoot might bring to that particular situation.
 Again, though, we have a structural problem here with the numbers.
 When I do the math in Japan, we look at what they’re really going to require in terms of domestic savings in order to fund their current, I would say, embedded level of structural deficit spending, a condition the U.S. is rapidly approaching.
 Remember those trillion dollar deficits we’re supposed to be…

-Keith Fitz-Gerald: There’s no question they cannot afford the way they’re operating now.
-And the only thing that is saving them is this world rush to own the end as a result of the failure of Europe and the failure in the United States.
+Keith Fitz-Gerald: There’s no question they cannot afford the way they’re operating now the only thing that is saving them is this world rush to own the end as a result of the failure of Europe and the failure in the United States.

 Chris Martenson: It being a higher price is just – these are the prices we need to balance supply and demand, you’re saying.

-Keith Fitz-Gerald: Right, yeah, not even that.
+Keith Fitz-Gerald: Right, not even that.
 That’s the key, not even remotely close.

-Keith Fitz-Gerald: Well, and my understanding, too, Chris – and I might be completely wrong on this, but – my understanding is that we also didn’t have the pressure-based technology needed to inject all the other crap into the system that makes fracking possible.
+Keith Fitz-Gerald: I might be completely wrong on this, but my understanding is that we also didn’t have the pressure-based technology needed to inject all the other crap into the system that makes fracking possible.

 Chris Martenson: Well, we’re getting better at that stuff, and we can do these glorious 20-stage frack processes now, which we’ve gotten better at.
 So there’s been some refinement of the art, but even with all of that beautiful technology, you take oil back down below $50 a barrel, and guess how many of those wells are being drilled?